A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Gap to SoTA

-After the competition ended, I read the winning kernel, which had a geometric mean of 16.029 µs on the NVIDIA leaderboard.
+After the competition ended, I read the winning kernel, which reached a 16.029 µs geometric mean on the NVIDIA leaderboard.

-My v4 kernel only uses clusters on the load side, where Matrix A is multicast.
+As noted above, my v4 kernel only uses clusters on the load side, where matrix A is multicast.
+My attempt to extend clusters to the compute side never passed correctness.
 Once the data arrives, each CTA still performs its own independent tcgen05.mma.cta_group::1 sequence.

-The winning kernel uses cooperative tensor-core execution across 2 CTAs via cta_group::2.
+The fastest kernel uses cooperative tensor-core execution across 2 CTAs via cta_group::2.
 The cluster becomes part of the compute primitive itself.

 1// My v4